Carnegie Mellon University

 Asking students for feedback early in a course can be one of the most effective steps toward improving your teaching.
 It can provide more nuanced and targeted information than final course evaluations, allows you to respond and potentially make changes while the course is still in progress, and shows students that you care about their learning and take their perspectives seriously.
 Both students and instructors have reported improved course experiences after the early course feedback process.

 The Eberly Center offers multiple ways to collect and act on early course feedback from students, with the most commonly used option being Eberly-run focus groups.
-The steps below will help you through the entire process of a “DIY” early course feedback.
+The steps below will help you through the entire process of a “DIY” early course feedback survey.
+If you have questions, please see our early course feedback FAQs.

 STEP 1: Is a survey right for you?